karan2001/Data_structure/README.md

 <h2># Programs regarding basic data Structures using python <h2>

-  <p style="font-size = 9pt>Data structures serve as the basis for abstract data types (ADT).
+  <p style="font-size ="xs-small" >Data structures serve as the basis for abstract data types (ADT).
 The ADT defines the logical form of the data type.
 The data structure implements the physical form of the data type.

 Different types of data structures are suited to different kinds of applications, and some are highly specialized to specific tasks.
 For example, relational databases commonly use B-tree indexes for data retrieval, while compiler implementations usually use hash tables to look up identifiers.